thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 ```

 The exported language and timezone reflect the dataset when known.
 The example values are not mandatory defaults.
 Each
-account archive contains only one account because PDPArchive `-01` has one `datasource/account` and one root mail
+account archive contains only one account because PDPArchive `-02` has one `datasource/account` and one root mail
 hierarchy.
 This also avoids collisions between same-named folders belonging to different accounts.

 ### Folders and messages

 Every exported mail folder has a required `folder.json`.
+Source folder nesting is preserved as nested archive folders,
+and account-portability imports restore that nesting.
+A folder name that is unsafe on the destination is translated
+through a stable mapping so repeated exports and imports identify the same folder.
+Folder paths, metadata, item
-Folder paths, metadata, item references, flags, special-use values, and subscription state follow the selected
+references, flags, special-use values, and subscription state follow the selected PDPArchive revision without
-PDPArchive revision without Thunderbird-specific reinterpretation.
+Thunderbird-specific reinterpretation.
 Full exports omit removed-item lists and folder
 tombstones.

 Message files preserve the complete RFC 5322/MIME representation.
 Export MUST preserve message header fields, character